The hotel where Ted Bundy murdered Lynette Culver

 Alameda Junior High School

-The young girl disappeared after leaving the Alameda Junior High School at around noon.
+The young girl disappeared after leaving Alameda Junior High School at around noon.

 Turner Hall